What to Wear Gorilla Trekking – The Ultimate Packing List for an Amazing Day!

 Read the policy carefully to make sure you’re covered for adventure activities like trekking to see mountain gorillas.
 Check that a Medevac is included.

 In the briefing for my gorilla trek, there were jokes about helicopters being able to rescue you if, halfway through, you found the hike just too hard and wanted to turn back.
-In reality, these “helicopters” were people who’d carry you out on a stretcher.
+In reality, these “helicopters” are people who’d carry you out on a stretcher because there’s no helipad in this thick jungle!

 Flip flops